Tyler887/winux/README.md

 Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://github.com/Tyler887/winux/raw/main/live.ps1')
 ```

+This downloads and runs the code of Winux.

 ## BASH examples

 *:information_source: If noted, an example must be run in the standalone BASH and cannot be run in the default Winux shell.*